charismatic-claire/bye-bye-book/README.md

     - [Add a post](https://localhost/add): Web form to add an entry to the friendship book
     - [REST endpoint overview](https://localhost/api/swagger-ui.html): Overview of all REST endpoints available
     - [Generate Bye Bye Book](https://localhost/api/generate): Generate a friendship book and retrieve a `*.pdf` document
+* Please note that the web server uses self-signed SSL certificates.
+So the browser will warn you about a "potential security risk ahead".
+In a production scenario, you would need to replace those certificates of course.

 ## License
 * AGPL-3.0-or-later